In order to prove the crime of voyeurism, the State must prove the following elements beyond a reasonable doubt:

 Whether charged in conjunction with more serious felonies, or charged by itself, voyeurism is a crime taken seriously by the State.

-If you have been arrested for voyeurism in Miami-Dade or Broward and are seeking the services of a South Florida criminal defense attorney, call me today to discuss your case.
+If you have been arrested for voyeurism in Miami-Dade or Broward and are seeking the services of a Miami-Dade County criminal defense attorney, call me today to discuss your case.